minhyeok2001/Video-Depth-Anything/README.md

 and it provides a promising foundation for future research.

 With a larger dataset and more refined architectural designs, we believe this approach can lead to meaningful gains.

+---

+This repository is not the joint project repository that I worked on with my co-worker.

+The original collaborative repository can be found here: [link](https://github.com/standard-jh/Video-Depth-Anything).